 Meandering all the way from Cuilcagh Mountain to Limerick City and into the sea, River Shannon is the longest river in Ireland.

-There are multiple sections of the river when you can take a boat trip or rent a boat.
+There are multiple sections of the river where you can take a boat trip or rent a boat.
 The most popular section is from Portumna to Carrick.

 You’ll be spoiled with spectacular scenery and views along the way.
 It’s a wonderful and relaxing way to see Ireland from a different perspective.

 10. Tap Your Toes at a Riverdance Live Show

 If you’ve never heard of Michael Flatley, you’re in for a glorious surprise.
 And if you’re familiar with the incredible Riverdance, then you know that seeing it live is one of the top things to do in Ireland and something to add to your 6 day trip around Ireland.

 Book a show in Dublin and witness the stunning performance of traditional Irish music and dance.
 The show has been going for twenty-five years and has become more phenomenal by the year, so you’ll want to include this when looking for what not to miss in Ireland.